About Me

 Over the years, my research has been partially supported by some these institutions, the FWF, and the NSF in a variety of forms.

-Recently, I have been studying and teaching a great deal of probability and statistics.
 If you want some reasons why a mathematician should do that, I refer you to Mumford’s “The Dawning of the Age of Stochasticity”.

 I am interested in problems of discrete geometry and geometric optimization that are approachable by synthetic or analytic means and those where brute force computation is becoming tractable.

-Right now I am thinking about:
+Right now I am (still) thinking about:

 - Critical density in packings of anisotropic objects